pingidentity/pf-authn-js-widget/docs/riskAuthentication.md

 ## ThreatMetrix Integration Kit

-### Dependencies requirement
+### System requirements and dependencies

 * ThreatMetrix Integration Kit 1.1 or later

 ### Setup

-If you have configured the adapter so that the `Device Profiling Method` is set to `Captured by this adapter`, no extra setup is required if `Device Profiling Script Source` is set to `ThreatMetrix Web`.
+If you have configured the adapter so that the `Device Profiling Method` is set to `Captured by this adapter` and `Device Profiling Script Source` is set to `ThreatMetrix Web` then no extra setup is required.
 However if `Device Profiling Script Source` is set to `ThreatMetrix SDK`, you will need to make sure `scriptLocation` is included when `PfAuthnWidget` is initialized.
 ```javascript
 var authnWidget = new PfAuthnWidget('https://localhost:9031', { divId: 'authnwidget', scriptLocation: './assets/tmx_sdk_profiling.js' });
 authnWidget.init();